Robbie Crawford (footballer, born 1994): Career

+Early career

 After making more than 200 appearances for Ayr United, on 15 June 2019 Crawford joined Scottish Premiership side Livingston on a two-year deal.

+Motherwell

 On 18 September 2020, Crawford signed on loan for Motherwell until January 2021.
 He moved to Motherwell on a permanent basis on 1 February 2021.

 On 2 April 2021, Crawford signed a one-year contract extension with Motherwell.

+Partick Thistle (first spell)

 On 7 January 2022, Crawford signed a 6-month contract with Scottish Championship side Partick Thistle.
+Crawford scored his first goal for Thistle in a 2–1 Scottish Premiership play off quarter final first leg defeat against Inverness.